Filter list

 The Fan Flywheel

-The idea is that by providing a great experience for your customers, they will a) remain customers and b) become advocates for your brand and recommend you to their networks, bringing in more customers, and so on.
+Picture this (literally): This is what happens when you think critically about how your customer journey impacts your target audience at every touchpoint.
+The Flywheel Model is about leveraging that journey to create momentum for your business.
+The idea is that by providing a great experience for your customers, they will a) remain customers (we're talking major customer retention here) and b) become customer champions, excitedly extolling the virtues of your brand and recommend you to their networks, bringing in more customers, and so on.

 Delight

-This is all about going beyond an excellent customer experience.
+This is all about delivering an exceptional customer experience.

 At this stage, you’ll have provided your customers with what they paid for and been available if there was a problem.
 You can only nail the delight phase if your basic customer experience is right.
 Just sending merch can't undo lousy customer care and service.
 It only delights when it's on top of a great customer experience.